 Yes, shortly after the residency match results are released we will send the incoming group information on area housing.
 This information will include input from current and prior trainees.

-Passing score for the NAPLEX, the Maryland Jurisprudence Examination and an Oral English Competency test.
+Passing score for the NAPLEX and the Maryland Jurisprudence Examination.

 Please visit the Maryland Board of Pharmacy website for more details.

 No, candidates are only considered based on materials that are submitted with their application.